-appropriations made pursuant to Section 122.605Section 9.
-Establishing a prospective date of February (a) (4) during the then current fiscal year, but only upon an enactment by City Council specifically identifying the reasons that deferral of such amendment until the immediately following annual budget review will be detrimental to the best interest of the community.
+(c) The City Council may amend the Capital Improvement Plan and any appropriations made pursuant to Section 122.605(a)(4) during the then current fiscal year, but only upon an enactment by City Council specifically identifying the reasons that deferral of such amendment until the immediately following annual budget review will be detrimental to the best interest of the community.
 Enactment of an ordinance approving a proposed CIP amendment during the fiscal year shall require approval by a two-thirds majority of the Council Members present.
 Any amendment to the CIP must include all information required with respect to a project that is required for inclusion in the annual CIP.